hashicorp/consul/website/source/docs/agent/options.html.markdown

 #### Configuration Key Reference

-* `acl_datacenter` - Only used by servers.
+* <a name="acl_datacenter"></a><a href="#acl_datacenter">`acl_datacenter`</a> - Only
+  used by servers.
 This designates the datacenter which is authoritative for ACL information.
 It must be provided to enable ACLs.
   All servers and datacenters must agree on the ACL datacenter.
 Setting it on the servers is all you need for enforcement, but for the APIs to forward properly from the clients, it must be set on them too.
 Future changes may move enforcement to the edges, so it's best to just set `acl_datacenter` on all nodes.

-* `acl_default_policy` - Either "allow" or "deny"; defaults to "allow".
+* <a name="acl_default_policy"></a><a href="#acl_default_policy">`acl_default_policy`</a> - Either
+  "allow" or "deny"; defaults to "allow".
 The default policy controls the behavior of a token when there is no matching rule.
 In "allow" mode, ACLs are a blacklist: any operation not specifically prohibited is allowed.
 In "deny" mode, ACLs are a whitelist: any operation not specifically allowed is blocked.

-* `acl_down_policy` - Either "allow", "deny" or "extend-cache"; "extend-cache" is the default.
+* <a name="acl_down_policy"></a><a href="#acl_down_policy">`acl_down_policy`</a> - Either
+  "allow", "deny" or "extend-cache"; "extend-cache" is the default.
 In the case that the policy for a token cannot be read from the [`acl_datacenter`](#acl_datacenter) or leader node, the down policy is applied.
 In "allow" mode, all actions are permitted, "deny" restricts all operations, and "extend-cache" allows any cached ACLs to be used, ignoring their TTL values.
 If a non-cached ACL is used, "extend-cache" acts like "deny".

-* `acl_master_token` - Only used for servers in the [`acl_datacenter`](#acl_datacenter).
-This token
+* <a name="acl_master_token"></a><a href="#acl_master_token">`acl_master_token`</a> - Only used
-   will be created with management-level permissions if it does not exist.
+  for servers in the [`acl_datacenter`](#acl_datacenter).
+This token will be created with management-level permissions if it does not exist.
 It allows operators to bootstrap the ACL system with a token ID that is well-known.

-* `acl_token` - When provided, the agent will use this token when making requests to the Consul servers.
+* <a name="acl_token"></a><a href="#acl_token">`acl_token`</a> - When provided, the agent will use this
+  token when making requests to the Consul servers.
 Clients can override this token on a per-request basis by providing the "?token" query parameter.
 When not provided, the empty token, which maps to the 'anonymous' ACL policy, is used.

-* `acl_ttl` - Used to control Time-To-Live caching of ACLs.
+* <a name="acl_ttl"></a><a href="#acl_ttl">`acl_ttl`</a> - Used to control Time-To-Live caching of ACLs.
   By default, this is 30 seconds.
 This setting has a major performance impact: reducing it will cause more frequent refreshes while increasing it reduces the number of caches.
 However, because the caches are not actively invalidated, ACL policy may be stale up to the TTL value.

-* `addresses` - This is a nested object that allows setting bind addresses.
+* <a name="addresses"></a><a href="#addresses">`addresses`</a> - This is a nested object that allows
+  setting bind addresses.
   <br><br>
   Both `rpc` and `http` support binding to Unix domain sockets.
 A socket can be specified in the form `unix:///path/to/socket`.
 A new domain socket will be